(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel and Network Data: Simulation Experiments

-The simulation results of DGP I are given in Table \ref{tab:simulation_results_overlapping}.
-For the debiased estimator, we always report the results for different values of the bandwidth parameter, $h = \{0, 1, 2, 3, 4\}$.
-A bandwidth of $h = 0$ refers to a bias correction that only addresses the incidental parameter bias, while the other bandwidths refer to bias corrections that additionally correct the Nickell-type bias.
+The results for DGP I are presented in Table \ref{tab:simulation_results_overlapping}.
+For the debiased estimator, we report results for bandwidth values $h \in \{0, 1, 2, 3, 4\}$.
+A bandwidth of $h = 0$ corrects only for the incidental parameter bias; $h > 0$ additionally corrects for the Nickell-type bias.

-We start by investigating the simulation results of the uncorrected estimator for the strictly exogenous regressor presented in the left pane of Table \ref{tab:simulation_results_overlapping}.
-For the smallest sample size (60, 30, 12), the relative bias is substantial with 18.034\%, but it decreases steadily with increasing sample size.
-This is as expected, since the theory predicts that the bias is of order $1 / N_{1} + 1 / N_{2} + 1 / T$ and should therefore decrease as the sample size increases.
-For the largest sample size (240, 120, 48), the relative bias reduces to 3.810\%.
-Although the bias may appear relatively small, it is still large relative to the dispersion of the estimator.
-This can be seen in the second column, which shows the ratio of bias to standard deviation.
-More precisely, the ratio increases with the sample size, i.e., the bias problem gets worse in relative terms as the sample size increases.
-This bias problem is accordingly reflected in the zero coverage rates shown in the third column.
-Thus, as predicted by our asymptotic theory, the uncorrected estimator exhibits a more severe asymptotic bias problem than, for example, the uncorrected estimators in \textcite{fw2016} and \textcite{wz2021}.
+We first examine the results for the strictly exogenous regressor $\beta_x$, shown in the left panel of Table \ref{tab:simulation_results_overlapping}.
+For the smallest sample size ($N_1 = 60, N_2 = 30, T = 12$), the uncorrected estimator has a relative bias of $21.868\%$.
+This bias decreases with sample size, as predicted by theory: the bias is of order $1 / N_{1} + 1 / N_{2} + 1 / T$ and falls to $4.229\%$ at the largest sample size ($N_1 = 240, N_2 = 120, T = 48$).
+Despite this decrease, the bias remains large relative to the estimator's dispersion.
+The bias-to-standard-deviation ratio in fact increases with sample size, so the problem worsens in relative terms.
+Accordingly, coverage rates are zero throughout.
+As predicted by our asymptotic theory, the uncorrected estimator therefore exhibits a more severe bias problem than those studied in, for example, \textcite{fw2016} and \textcite{wz2021}.

-The left pane of Table \ref{tab:simulation_results_overlapping} also shows the simulation results for the bias-corrected estimator.
-Note that the regressor is strictly exogenous and, therefore, we only need to correct for the incidental parameter bias.
-However, we also investigate the performance of the debiasing method for $h > 0$, i.e., we pretend that we do not know that the regressor is strictly exogenous, thus reflecting a more realistic scenario.
-If we compare the debiased estimator for $h = 0$ and the uncorrected estimator, we find that the former outperforms the latter in every metric in every sample.
-For example, even for the smallest sample size (60, 30, 12), the bias of initially 18.034\% is reduced to less than 1\% and coverage rates are improved from zero almost to the desired nominal level of 95\%.
-The same applies to all other analyzed sample sizes.
-Moreover, we find that the debiased estimator with $h > 0$ can also be used reliably for strictly exogeneous regressors.